smilegbolahan/reading-a-database-table-with-python/README.md

 ## Reading a MySql database table and converting to a dataframe

-## install pymysql library for mysql database, psycopg2 for pogresql database
+## install pymysql library for mysql database, psycopg2 for postgresql database

 ## import connect from pymysql library, and put in Mysql details